4 Uses of Mind Maps to Improve Your Design Process

 This helps the client understand the thought process behind your strategy, making it easier for you to convince them.

-In addition, here’s an example of a strategy map template that breaks down information into manageable chunks.
-So, it lets readers see the big picture.
+In addition, here’s an example of a strategy map template that breaks down information into manageable chunks, allowing readers to see the big picture.

 Source: Venngage